Department of Linguistics

 Many graduate programs require a statistics course (which is also a prerequisite for LIN 490 and meets the Quantitative Reasoning General Education requirement -- see above).

 Many graduate programs require a psychology course.

 Many graduate programs require 25 hours of observation in a clinic (observing an SLP).
-You can do these hours on your own or as part of a one- to three-credit independent study (LIN 398).
+Students can do these hours on their own or as part of a one- to three-credit independent study (LIN 398).

 There are many possible paths through the major.
 The listings below are suggestions that may or may not be appropriate for individual students.
 Courses do not have to be taken in the order shown here so long as the prerequisites for each course are met before it is taken.